gdgoc-usc/ai-ml-webinar-series/session-1-python-basics/installing-dataspell.md

 ## Get a Free Student License
 To get a free student license for DataSpell, follow these steps:
 1. Go to the [JetBrains Student Program](https://www.jetbrains.com/community/education/)
-2. Click on the "Request Now" button.
+2. Scroll down and click on the "Request Now" button.
 ![request-now](media/license-request-now.png)